hyili/ChatGPTAssistant/README.md

 ### Attention
 - Whisper would automatically download model before use
 - Make sure use a python virtual env before start
+- Currently, only 1 background session at any time

 ### Requirements
 ```